juv/kube-autorollout/README.md

 [![Artifact Hub](https://img.shields.io/endpoint?color=blue&url=https://artifacthub.io/badge/repository/kube-autorollout)](https://artifacthub.io/packages/search?repo=kube-autorollout)
 [![crates.io](https://img.shields.io/crates/v/kube-autorollout.svg?color=blue)](https://crates.io/crates/kube-autorollout)

-A lightweight Kubernetes controller that automatically triggers Kubernetes `Deployment` rollouts when container image _digests_ change, ensuring your applications stay up-to-date without manual intervention 🚀
+A lightweight Kubernetes controller that automatically triggers Kubernetes `Deployment`/`StatefulSet`/`DaemonSet` rollouts when container image _digests_ change, ensuring your applications stay up-to-date without manual intervention 🚀

 ## Overview

-kube-autorollout monitors Kubernetes deployments and automatically triggers rollouts when new container image versions are available.
+kube-autorollout monitors Kubernetes resources of kind `Deployment`/`StatefulSet`/`DaemonSet` and automatically triggers rollouts when new container image versions are available.
 Unlike other image update mechanisms that require changing tags via semver version bump, this tool is built to compare container [image digests](https://docs.docker.com/dhi/core-concepts/digests/) (`@sha256:...`) for static / mutable tags (e.g., `latest`, `main`, `nightly`).

-When to use kube-autorollout?
+**Benefits of kube-autorollout:**

 - Use kube-autorollout when deploying static / mutable image tags like `latest`, `main`, `nightly`, etc. to ensure your up-to-date baseline is being executed in the Kubernetes cluster.
 Particularly suited for _development environments_.
 - CI/CD pipelines are less complex and stay declarative.
-No imperative tasks, no fake Helm chart version bumps, no additional git commits in your pipelines to trigger rollouts
+No imperative tasks, no fake Helm chart version bumps, no additional git commits, no connection to the Kubernetes cluster(s) in your CI system to trigger rollouts
 - ArgoCD Image Updater only supports ArgoCD Applications but your development environments contains both ArgoCD applications as well as manually installed Helm chart releases, for which you want automated rollouts. kube-autorollout will automate rollouts for the supported Kubernetes resources, no matter which tool installed